SmittyHendrixCodes/GolfCourseAnalyzer/README.md

 # Golf Course Analyzer
 # Welcome to the Golf Course Analyzer project!
 This application allows users to manage and analyze golf courses, including calculating and visualizing course difficulties based on various metrics.

+# IMPORTANT - Please unzip the file prior to running the application - IMPORTANT #

 # Table of Contents

 About the Project